The Real Reason Children (and Adults) Hate their Stepmothers

 That sums up how many of the women with stepchildren I interviewed for my book, Stepmonster, felt about the stepmother role.
 They told me:

-These women were no whiners--most had been trying to get stepmothering right for years, and all began their stepmothering journeys committed to forging a great relationship with his kids, whatever it took.
+These women were not whiners.
+Most of them had been trying to get step-mothering right for years, and all began their journeys committed to forging a great relationship with his kids, whatever it took.

 But they're correct that there are external forces, most beyond a stepmother's control, that may undermine her good intentions and best efforts with his children.
 These factors include loyalty binds, a child's jealousy and resentment, the Ex Factor, permissive parenting, cultural expectations about women and children, and a phenomenon called conflict by proxy.

 The Ex Factor.
-While there are exceptions, an ex-wife generally poses more challenges for the stepmom/stepchild relationship than an ex-husband, stepfamily experts Constance Ahrons, Anne C. Bernstein, and Mavis Hetherington found.
+While there are exceptions, an ex-wife generally poses more challenges for the stepmom-stepchild relationship than an ex-husband, stepfamily experts Constance Ahrons, Anne C. Bernstein, and Mavis Hetherington found.
 Why?
-Mom's more likely to be the primary parent, and to have a strong agenda about what goes on in her ex's household.
-The stronger the ex's agenda, researchers found, the more involvement across households--and opportunities for conflict.
-And high conflict situations between two linked households lead to greater resentment of the stepparent, who feels more expendable and less loved by the child than a parent.
+Mom is more likely to be the primary parent and to have a strong agenda about what goes on in her ex's household.
+The stronger the ex's agenda, researchers found, the more involvement across households, and opportunities for conflict.
+And high-conflict situations between two linked households lead to greater resentment of the stepparent, who feels more expendable and less loved by the child than a parent.
 In addition, Hetherington found that ex-wives feel more anger, and feel it for longer, than ex-husbands.
-Stepkids pick up on these feelings--and often act them out on mom's behalf.
-Translation: stepmom loses this draw due to gender.
+Stepkids pick up on these feelings and often act them out on mom's behalf.
+Translation: Stepmom loses this draw due to gender.